James Joseph Sylvester: Career

-In 1861 Sylvester was elected an honorary member of the Manchester Literary and Philosophical Society and in 1872, he finally received his B.A. and M.A. from Cambridge, having been denied the degrees due to his being a Jew.

-In 1876 Sylvester again crossed the Atlantic Ocean to become the inaugural professor of mathematics at the new Johns Hopkins University in Baltimore, Maryland.
-His salary was $5,000 (quite generous for the time), which he demanded be paid in gold.
-After negotiation, agreement was reached on a salary that was not paid in gold.
+In 1876, Sylvester returned to the US to become the inaugural professor of mathematics at the new Johns Hopkins University in Baltimore, Maryland.
+His salary was $5,000 (quite generous for the time), which he demanded be paid in gold, but after further negotiation, it was not.

-In 1877, he was elected as a member to the American Philosophical Society.

-In 1878 he founded the American Journal of Mathematics.
+Sylvester founded the American Journal of Mathematics in 1878.
 The only other mathematical journal in the US at that time was The Analyst, which eventually became the Annals of Mathematics.
 Also in 1878, Christine Ladd-Franklin was accepted into Johns Hopkins University with his help.
 He remembered some of Ladd's earlier works in the Educational Times.
 Ladd's application for a fellowship was signed "C. Ladd", and the university offered her the position without realizing she was a woman.
 When they did realise her gender, the board tried to revoke the offer, but Sylvester insisted that Ladd should be his student, and so she was.
 She held a fellowship at Johns Hopkins University for three years, but the trustees did not allow her name to be printed in circulars with those of other fellows, for fear of setting a precedent.
 Furthermore, dissension over her continued presence forced one of the original trustees to resign.

 In 1883, Sylvester returned to England to take up the position of Savilian Professor of Geometry at Oxford University.
 He held this chair until his death, although in 1892 the university appointed a deputy professor to the same chair.
 He was on the governing body of Abingdon School.

+Concepts and terminology coined

+Sylvester introduced a number of mathematical terms that remain in use.
+He coined the word "matrix" in 1850, the term "graph" in the sense of network, and the term "discriminant".
+He also introduced the word "totient" for Euler's totient function φ(n).

+In discrete geometry, he is remembered for Sylvester's problem and a result on the orchard problem, and in matrix theory he discovered Sylvester's determinant identity, which generalizes the Desnanot–Jacobi identity.
+His collected scientific work fills four volumes.

+Honors and awards

+In 1861, Sylvester was elected an honorary member of the Manchester Literary and Philosophical Society and in 1872, he finally received his B.A. and M.A. from Cambridge, having been denied the degrees due to his being a Jew.
+In 1877, he was elected as a member to the American Philosophical Society.
+In 1880, the Royal Society of London awarded Sylvester the Copley Medal, its highest award for scientific achievement.

+Personal life and demise

+Sylvester never married and is not known to have had any children; biographical sources do not record any romantic relationships.
+Throughout his career, he formed lasting friendships with leading scientific figures.
+In New York he became close to the mathematician Benjamin Peirce and the physicist Joseph Henry, and in England he developed a long and productive friendship with Arthur Cayley, with whom he shared both personal ties and major mathematical collaborations.